-The long saga that is the process of obtaining an Iranian passport Blog
+Yes, today I added a new chapter to the long saga that is the process of obtaining an Iranian passport.

 Last year, I started the process by updating my Iranian birth certificate.
 Shortly before leaving for Zimbabwe, this year, I finally received the document, which was needed for my work permit in Zimbabwe.

 I had planned to obtain an Iranian passport, but time didn’t let me, with my trip to Zimbabwe around the corner.